 The Region 3 (Trinity) Regional Flood Planning Group (RFPG) solicited local entity and public input in the development of floodplain management practices and flood protection goals for the Trinity Region.
-During the Trinity RFPG's Summer 2021 data collection effort, 90 communities and counties provided feedback on these specific topics, which represents 28 percent of the region.
+During the Trinity RFPG's data collection effort in summer 2021, 90 communities and counties provided feedback on these specific topics, which represents 28 percent of the region.
 Public input included written and oral comments at planning group meetings in June, August, and September 2021, as well as interactive polling.
 In addition, the recommended floodplain management practices were posted to www.trinityrfpg.org and an email was sent to the distribution list encouraging interested parties to provide input and feedback by October 27, 2021.
-The North Central Texas Council of Governments (NCTCOG) also sent a similar email to its distribution list encouraging participation.
+The North Central Texas Council of Governments (NCTCOG) spans a 16-county area that overlaps much of the Trinity Region in the Upper Basin from Parker County on the west side to Hunt County on the east side and from Wise County on the north side to Navarro County on the south side.
+NCTCOG also sent a similar email to its distribution list encouraging participation.